JoNilsson/lathe-mastery-wikibook/docs/08-critical-operations/03-speeds-and-feeds.md

 in understanding the relationship between cutting speed, feed rate, and the material being cut.

-Proper speeds and feeds ensure:
+Proper speeds and feeds ensure optimal cutting conditions through a complex interaction of factors.
+When cutting parameters are correctly balanced, the tool removes material efficiently while generating minimal heat and vibration.
+This balance directly translates into the following operational benefits:

 - Maximum material removal rate within safety limits
 - Optimal tool life and economy